dennybritz/booknotes/sapiens.md

 As more effort was directed towards cereal cultivation, there was less time to gather and hunt wild species.
 The foragers became farmers.

-In most agricultural societies at least one out of every three children died before reaching twenty.5
+In most agricultural societies at least one out of every three children died before reaching twenty.

 One of history’s few iron laws is that luxuries tend to become necessities and to spawn new obligations.
 Once people get used to a certain luxury, they take it for granted.
 Then they begin to count on it.
 Finally they reach a point where they can’t live without it.